Dhaakad: Development

 Dhaakad was announced on 20 October 2020.
 Kangana shared her various looks from the film.
 Kangana wrote on Instagram, "She is fierce, feisty and fearless. #AgentAgni is all geared up to set the big screen on fire.
 In an interview Kangana said, "Dhaakad is not only a benchmark film for my career but will be a turning point for Indian cinema as well.
 The film is mounted on a large scale, and is one of a kind female-led action film."

 Training

-The actors appearing in the film as Agents, including Ranaut, underwent training in action flick for over three months.
+The actors appearing in the film as Agents, including Ranaut, underwent training for over three months.

 Filming

 Principal photography began on 15 January 2021.
 It has been shot in Betul, Madhya Pradesh and Budapest.
 Razneesh Razy Ghai, the director of the film wrote on his Instagram account, "The producers and I were insistent that we hire key members of the team from other film industries.
 When you want your film to have high-octane action, you have to go above and beyond.
 For key sequences, we roped in action directors from the United States, South Korea, Canada and South Africa.
 Hitz international action specialists, as well as Cameron Hilts and Sea-young Oh.
 The Indian stunt team was on par with our international collaborators."
 The filming was completed on 8 July 2021.